Masorti Olami: Masorti Former Soviet Union

 Masorti Olami is helping with the renaissance of Jewish life in the Former Soviet Union.
 Masorti Ukraine currently consists of communities in Kyiv, Chernivtsi and Odessa as well as minyanim in Kharkov, Lvov and Berdychiv.
 The Masoret Kyiv Community was formed when Ukraine native Rabbi Reuven Stamov was installed as the first Masorti Rabbi in the Former Soviet Union.

 Masorti Ukraine has extensive and expanding youth activities.
-There is a Jewish school in Chernivtsi and Schechter Institute of Jewish Studies have held camp Ramah Yachad in Ukraine for over twenty years.
+There is a Jewish school in Chernivtsi and Schechter Institute of Jewish Studies have held Camp Ramah Yachad in Ukraine for over twenty years.
 In 2018, NOAM Ukraine opened its first NOAM Winter Camp and the Masoret Kyiv Community hosts an annual family camp where children and parents can learn, experience traditional Jewish life, and worship together.

 Masorti Ukraine collaborates with Rabbi Chaim Weiner and Rabbi Shlomo Zacharow to pioneer the first Conservative Hashgacha in Ukraine.
 Masorti Ukraine continues to bring traditional Judaism back to Ukraine and connect Jews to their roots in a meaningful and modern way.

 Masorti Australasia

 Australia is the newest frontier for the Masorti movement.
 Masorti Australia comprises two congregations, Emanuel Synagogue in Sydney and Kehillat Nitzan in Melbourne, and has great possibilities for expansion in the future.
-Additional bonds are being fostered with Masorti India, having communities in Mumbai, New Delhi, Alibaug and Ahemadabad.
+Additional bonds are being fostered with Masorti India, having communities in Mumbai, New Delhi, Alibaug and Ahmedabad.